-How do I e-file an automatic 6 month extension for an individual federal return?
+How do I e-file the request for a 6 month extension for an individual federal return?

 - Open the return.